gugod/Feedro/README.md

 of 3600s ago to present, relative to the server time.
 Feedro server would create the feed only if the proof is valid.

-Upon creation failures, the server returns 500 status code, with

-a "error" message describing :
+Upon creation failures, the server returns 400 status code, with a "error" message describing what might be wrong:

     {
         "error": "An error occured."